 Following the end of the period for compliance, a "person responsible" who has not ensured full compliance with the conditions and any specified steps, will be in breach of the notice and guilty of an offence under Section 187A(8) and (9) of the Town and Country Planning Act 1990.
-This can lead to a fine of up to £2,500 on summary conviction.
+This can lead to an unlimited fine on summary conviction.
 Prosecution takes place exclusively in the Magistrates' court.